audiowalkman/walkman/README.md

 pip3 install audiowalkman
 ```

-You can also use [buildout](https://buildout.readthedocs.io/) to create an isolated environment.
+Alternatively you can use [Nix](https://nixos.org/) to install walkman.
-Please consult the [respective README](https://github.com/levinericzimmermann/walkman/blob/main/buildout/README.md) for more information.

 ## Configuration file